reed9999/neural-networks-and-deep-learning/README.md

 But in fact, in my initial messing around, I found this wasn't really happening, at least not noticeably.
 Perhaps this bolsters the claims to atheoreticity.

-I would like to at least clean up the documentation etc. to make it clear what I was attempting.
-For now running pjr.py is probably the best way to dig into my stuff.